 al-Assad owns a £10 million Georgian mansion off Park Lane in London, next door to his son Ribal, who lives in a similar mansion.
 He owns €90 million in real estate in Paris and owns 500 properties in Spain worth €690 million.
 His real estate was bought through private companies registered in Panama, Curacao, Liechtenstein and Luxembourg.
 Spain has seized 503 properties and over 200 bank accounts of al-Assad and under his children’s and private company names.

 His 3 children bought immigration status from England on the condition that their mother invest in the UK, and presumably move some wealth from unexplained sources to London.
 That decision is highly controversial and appears to be subject to a review over concerns of potential blood money because al-Assad is also known as the “butcher of Hama”, a name he acquired for allegedly ordering the murder of 40,000 civilians in Syria in 1982.
 Author Thomas Friedman claimed that al-Assad was “proud” of how many people died in Hama, saying: “We killed 38,000.”

 Chris Doyle, director of the Council for Arab-British Understanding said that al-Assad was one of the kingpins and founding godfathers of the regime that has decimated Syria for decades and notes:

 “having fleeced Syria for so much wealth, it is galling to Syrians to see them flaunt their ill-gotten millions across Europe while millions of Syrians languish in refugee camps.”

-Bank AML processes are supposed to stop PEPs being able to move stolen state assets.
+Bank AML processes are supposed to stop PEPs being able to move stolen state assets, even in Switzerland.